 - Information may be collected regarding the referring URL, which browser you used to come to our site, and the pages of our site that you viewed during your visit and any search terms entered on our site.

 - E-mails may be sent by the customer to CTG on this website.
 CTG may retain the information in any e-mail that you send to us, such as your name, e-mail, address, or telephone number.

 Broadband Internet Service

-- During communications with CTC for service support, we may also access information about your customer premise equipment such as computers and wireless modem devices or other device settings to provide customized technical support or to install specific applications or services for your use.
+- During communications with CTG for service support, we may also access information about your customer premise equipment such as computers and wireless modem devices or other device settings to provide customized technical support or to install specific applications or services for your use.

 Provision of Information by Third Parties

 - CTG may obtain credit information about you from third parties when you purchase products or services from CTG.

 - We collect data about visitors to our subscriber website, using some automated means such as Google Analytics, and reserve the right to use other methods such as cookies, clear GIFs, and passive automatic electronic collection.
 We may work with third-party companies to engage in such collection.

 Log Files.
 Our log tracking collects visitors’ IP addresses to analyze trends, administer our website, track visitor movement, and gather broad demographic information to help determine the type of information visitors are interested in seeing on our website.
 This tracking only collects IP addresses and not personally identifiable information.
 Visitors are not personally identifiable within our log files.
 Big Bend only uses this information for internal purposes and does not share this information with non-affiliated companies or institutions.